 The 3-D market has changed significantly from the time we acquired our Softimage subsidiary in August 1998.
-While Softimage once dominated the higher end of the 3-D market (i.e., feature films and other intensive graphics applications), competitors' products have eroded Softimage's market share and have contributed to downward price pressure, which has resulted in reduced margins.
+Since this acquisition, competitors' products have eroded Softimage's market share and have contributed to downward price pressure, which has resulted in reduced margins.
 In addition, we have experienced delays in introducing new products into the 3-D animation market.
 Finally, revenues in recent years have been increasingly derived from sales to the games industry and non-traditional markets.
 If these non-traditional markets were to slow or delay their purchases of 3-D tools, our revenues could be adversely affected.
 To the extent that these factors continue or worsen, our business could suffer.